Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum many-body systems

 While the OTOC is in general a complex number, one can consider a real quantity by introducing the OTO commutator:

-Its interpretation is quite clear: initially, the operators $Y$ and $V$ commute as they have support on spatially separated parts of the system, $[Y,V]=0$.
+Its interpretation is the following.
+Initially, at time $t=0$ ($U=\mathbb{I}$), the operators $Y_t = Y$ and $V$ commute as they have support on spatially separated parts of the system: $[Y,V]=0$.
 However, as time progresses, the effects of the perturbation $Y_t$ may reach the support region of $V$ and their commutator might become nonzero: $[Y_t,V]\neq 0$.
 The quantity $C(t)$ measures the magnitude of this commutator.
-If both operators $V$ and $Y$ are unitary, the OTO commutator is related to the OTOC by:
+If both operators $V$ and $Y$ are unitary, the OTO commutator is related to the OTOC by the relation

+This shows that the growth of the commutator $C(t)$ is associated with a decay of the real part of $F(t)$.

-Next, we are going to show that an OTOC is equal to the characteristic function of a KDQ.
-To this end, let us follow Ref.~\cite{CampisiPRE2017thermodynamics}, which introduces the {\it wing-flap protocol} and express the unitary operator $V$ in exponential form in terms of its generator: $V(u)=e^{i u \mathcal O}$ with $\mathcal O$ a Hermitian operator and $u$ a real scalar.
-The spectral decomposition of the observable $\mathcal O$ reads: $\mathcal O = \sum_m o_m \Pi_m$ in terms of its real eigenvalues $o_m$ and the corresponding orthogonal projectors $\Pi_m$.
+Next, we are going to prove that an OTOC is equal to the characteristic function of a KDQ.
+To this end, let us follow Ref.~\cite{CampisiPRE2017thermodynamics}, which introduces the {\it wing-flap protocol} and express the unitary operator $V$ in exponential form as $V(u)=e^{i u \mathcal O}$, with $\mathcal O$ a Hermitian operator and $u$ a real scalar.
+The spectral decomposition of the observable $\mathcal O$ reads: $\mathcal O = \sum_m o_m \Pi_m$, in terms of its real eigenvalues $o_m$ and the corresponding orthogonal projectors $\Pi_m$.
 Using these definitions, $V$ can be expressed as